tracking pixel tracking pixel

 Thermostat wires are color-coded to indicate their specific function.
 Here’s an overview of the most common heat pump thermostat wire colors and their purposes:

+Important: While these are standard color codes, manufacturers don’t always follow them.
+Always reference your system’s wiring diagram and label every wire before disconnecting anything.
 Take note that while these are standard wire colors and their functions, there may be variations.
 Always refer to your system’s manual or wiring diagram for accurate details.

-How to Wire a Heat Pump Thermostat (Step-by-Step)
+Heat Pump Thermostat Wiring Guide (Step-by-Step)

 If you’re ready to wire or rewire your heat pump’s thermostat, follow these steps for a safe and successful process: